dovahkinnn/Mesajlar-privacy-policy/privacy-policy.md

 Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at sherlockhakan72@gmail.com
+If you have any questions or concerns about this Privacy Policy or the app's permissions, please contact us at sherlockhakan72@gmail.com

+I hope this updated privacy policy is helpful to you.
+However, please note that this is just an example and you should create a privacy policy that is tailored to the features of your app and complies with legal requirements.